 * * *

 Aren’t you glad we are forgiven of our sins through the blood of Jesus Christ?
 As you learn about the history of Yom Kippur what light does it shed on what Jesus did for you?
-Come share with us on our blog.
+Come share with us.
 We would love to hear from you about the forgiveness we have freely in Jesus! ~ Devotionals Daily